Checkout planned project outputs, events and advocacy actions throughout its implementation.

 Training programme for school teachers and role models involved in the programme in order to prepare the teachers and role models to deliver service-learning modules in schools to young people.

-In order to advocate for the new curricula not only at the practitioner level but also on the policy dimension, the partners will establish and implement local and international advocacy plans.
+In order to advocate for the new curricula not only at the practitioner level but also on the policy dimension, the partners established and implemented local and international advocacy plans.
+They implemented five local advocacy plans and one European advocacy plan.

 Gathering feedback, lessons learned and recommendations from all partners in order to establish a policy paper on how Service learning in formal education secondary school curricula improves and develops social and civic competences, fostering knowledge, understanding and ownership of values and fundamental rights in secondary school children ages 12- 16 leading to increased social inclusion.